nexmo-se/cmp/README-dist.md

 Do NOT use the `sysadmin` account for regular usage of the application.

-# Starting the Server
+# Starting the Application
-#### Production
+#### Web Server
-The built production server can be started by running `npm start`.
+The server can be started by running `./server`.

-#### Development
+#### Blaster Process
-The development version of the server that uses `babel-node` can be started by running `npm run dev`.
+The blaster process can be started by running `./blaster`

-This server will run with nodemon, meaning that any changes to the server code will trigger a restart automatically on save.
+Note: You may want to run both the server and the blaster in the background using `pm2`.